canonical/netplan/doc/netplan-yaml.md

 **Status**: Optional.
 Its use is not recommended.

 **Purpose**: Use the `nm-devices` key to configure device types that are not supported by Netplan.
-This is Network Manager (NM) specific configuration.
+This is NetworkManager specific configuration.

-**Structure**: The key consists of a mapping of NM connection names.
+**Structure**: The key consists of a mapping of NetworkManager connections.
 The `nm-devices` device type is for internal use only and should not be used in normal configuration files.
 It enables a fallback mode for unsupported settings, using the `passthrough` mapping.
 The general configuration structure for NM connections is shown below.

 ```yaml
 network: